ukff/kyma-environment-broker/docs/user/01-20-target-architecture.md

 # Kyma Environment Broker Target Architecture

 > [!NOTE]
-> After Runtime Provisioner and Reconciler are deprecated, Kyma Environment Broker (KEB) will integrate with Infrastructure Manager.
-The diagram and description in this doc present the KEB target architecture.
+> After Runtime Provisioner is deprecated, Kyma Environment Broker (KEB) will integrate with Infrastructure Manager.
+The diagram and description in this document present the KEB target architecture.
 To read about the current KEB workflow, go to [Kyma Environment Broker Architecture](01-10-architecture.md).

 ![KEB target architecture](../assets/target-keb-arch.svg)